I love learning new things and working on different, important problems that make the world a better place.

 - Head of Technology (~35 team members, early stage startup Vow)

-- A long list of other startup roles you take on in early stage startups, from building recruitment processes, designing equity plans, negotiating commercials, setting up manufacturing.
+- A long list of other startup roles you take on in startups, from building recruitment processes, designing equity plans, negotiating commercials, setting up manufacturing, and much more.

 All in all, I absolutely love wearing many hats and figuring out ambiguous problems with highly motivated, early stage teams.